Der Schlangenberg – vom Bergbauhotspot zum Artenhotspot

 Open today

-The Romans were already mining galena here – a zinc ore that was the most important raw material for the production of brass.
-In the so-called "galena process," zinc ore was heated together with copper and coal to produce brass – long before metallic zinc could be produced in pure form.
+The Romans mined galmei here - a zinc ore that was the most important raw material for the production of brass.
+In the so-called "Galmei process", zinc ore was heated together with copper and coal to produce brass - long before metallic zinc could be produced in its pure form.

-After centuries of hard work, man left the soil to itself again and nature returned.
-From spoil heaps and sinkholes, habitats formed for specialists that can cope with the heavy metals in the soil.
+After centuries of hard work, man left the ground to its own devices and nature returned.
+Spoil heaps and potholes became habitats for specialists who could cope with the heavy metals in the soil.

-Today, the Schlangenberg symbolizes change: a place where industrial history has become natural history.
+Today, the Schlangenberg stands for change: a place where industrial history has become natural history.

 Impressions